raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Backup the database

 Because the sync can take up to 5 days and more, it is recommended to have at least any backup of the database.
-It doesnt need to be the latest one and you can backup only once, it is still better to sync for a few hours instead of week (from scratch).
+It doesn't need to be the latest one and you can backup only once, it is still better to sync for a few hours instead of week (from scratch).
 Should be done on external drive.